Submit a Question

 What is a business plan?

-How is a business plan different from a marketing plan?
+What's the difference between a business plan and a marketing plan?

-A vision statement defines your long-term aspirations.
-It explains why you’re doing what you're doing and the ultimate good you want to achieve through your success.
+A vision statement defines why you’re doing what you're doing and the ultimate good you want to achieve through your success.
 Think of your vision as the picture of where you ultimately want your work to lead you.
 A mission statement defines the purpose of your company and the effect you intend to have on the world around you.
 It states what you do for others and the approach you follow in order to achieve the aspirations you’ve set for yourself, your organization, or your business.
 Think of your mission as the route you’ll follow to achieve your vision.
 (From Branding for Dummies)

 What’s the difference between a goal and an objective?